 Whereas your modern washing machine and dryer may be marked energy-efficient, even energy-efficient appliances still consume a lot of electricity with each use.

 To conserve electricity as much as possible, pool your laundry together (as a family or roommates) and do full loads all at once.
-As a result, you cut down on the number of times you end up using the washer every week.
+As a result, you cut down on the number of times you use the washer weekly.
 If it helps, think about how much money you’re throwing away with each wash of an item or two.

 Further, treat the warm wash as optional for when you really need it.
 Not heating water every time you wash clothes makes for one of those super easy ways to save energy.
 With all the bells and whistles of modern washers and detergents designed for cold washes, you’ll quickly find you can have spotless clothes using cold water.

 You can also cut out dryer use to save energy by drying your clothes in direct sunlight (if you live in a home that allows for it, that is).
 If you can’t avoid the dryer, use a lower setting, even if drying might take more time.

 If you use a dishwasher, ditch the heated drying cycle by drying with a napkin.
 You could also leave the dishwasher door open and allow for air drying to save money on the heat cycle.
 It's perfectly OK to let dishes air dry they'll be just as hygienic.

 If you're in the market for a new appliance, look for the more recent models that provide the best energy efficiency.
-For example, in the EU, look for A+++ energy efficient, and in the US, energy star-rated fridges, washing machines, and other appliances.
+For example, in the EU, look for A+++ energy efficient; in the US, energy star-rated fridges, washing machines, and other appliances.

 With each new energy-efficient appliance you purchase, you’ll find your total energy consumption reduces.